shreyasarunesh/OpenDomainQA/README.md

 To interact with the Information retrieval system, execute the __main__.py file in wikiSearching folder as illustrated bellow.
 The default parameter is K = 25 and N = 10.
+Users are allowed to search information either using a simple query or using Simple and field specific query or simple and field specific query for example:

+Type 1 (Simple Query):- What is the capital of Scotland ?
+Type 2 (Field Query):- b:Who is the prime minister of India? i:2022 Type 3 (Simple+ Field):- Who is Boris Johnson? t:United Kingdom i:2022

 ```bash
 python ../Retriever/WikiSearching/__main__.py